cjmcguire88/linux-MiniBeast/README.md

 I have not however disabled hyperthreading as i feel this would
 absolutely cripple performance.
 I've enabled everything in netfilter
 required by most firewalls (ufw, firewalld, etc).
 I've removed
-support for SELinux and Tomoyo as these are very complicated to
+support for SELinux and Tomoyo as these can be very complicated to
-configure and are not as popular as AppArmor which is enabled.
+configure and are not as popular as AppArmor which I've enabled.
 Yama
 and lockdown are enabled by default in Arch so I have them enabled in
 my kernel as well.

 Mostly what makes this kernel special is it has all the unnecessary options and drivers disabled.
 The only things enabled are what is essential to obtaining the best possible performance of this
 laptop's specific hardware.
-This makes the kernel very "lightweight.
+This makes the kernel image smaller.
 This however makes it a
 specific use kernel and it will not boot on any hardware other than the MSI GF63 Thin 9SC.
 I'd
 like to stay in sync with the stable kernel, but what I'll likely begin doing is updating when a
 major version is released i.e. 5.10.0 > 5.11.0.